IdeaBlade/Breeze/Nuget.builds/Breeze.MVC4WebApiClientSample/readme.txt

 -------------------------------------------------------
 WHAT THIS PACKAGE ADDED

-This package depends upon and extends the "Breeze Web Api" NuGet Package by adding a simple HTML/JavaScript application that uses Breeze to display, edit, and save changes.
+This package depends upon and extends the "Breeze MVC4 Web Api" NuGet Package by adding a simple HTML/JavaScript application that uses Breeze to display, edit, and save changes.

-It automatically includes the "Breeze Web Api" NuGet Package if it is not already installed.
+It automatically includes the "Breeze MVC4 Web Api" NuGet Package if it is not already installed.

-This specific nuget package added the following files to this project.
+This specific nuget package added the following files to this project, shown from "back to front" from the Model on the server to the client.

+Sample EF Code First model, DbContext, and initializer

+	Models/BreezeSampleTodoItem.cs
+	Models/BreezeSampleContext.cs
+	Models/BreezeSampleDatabaseInitializer.cs

+Two Controllers

+	Controllers/BreezeSampleController.cs      - the app's Web Api controller Controllers/BreezeSampleShellController.cs - the app's MVC controller

+One MVC 4 Shell View

+	Views/BreezeSampleShell/index.cshtml

 One configuration file